The maze of services, supports, and therapies for children with special needs can be challenging, but Champaign-Urbana has a multitude of options

 Illinois Early Intervention Clearinghouse (51 Gerty Dr., Champaign): The EI Clearinghouse is a lending library of videos, books, manuals, and journals related to the development of young children with special needs and their families.
 The librarians are information specialists who can help find resources for you and your service provider.
 The Clearinghouse is operated by the Early Childhood and Parenting (ECAP) Collaborative at the University of Illinois and is funded by the Illinois Department of Human Services.
 For more information, call (217) 333-1386.

 Larkin’s Place (2501 Fields South Dr., Champaign): The Stephens Family YMCA is specifically designed to support and integrate children and families at all developmental levels, encouraging acceptance, play and growth for everyone.
 While the philosophy and spirit of Larkin’s Place permeates every aspect of the Y from design to programming, classes designated as “Larkin’s Place Programming” incorporate additional therapeutic, developmental and social goals, actively seeking to bring together typically and atypically developing participants in an effort to cross social barriers and enact positive personal and societal change.
 Larkin’s Place offers a variety of programs, including music therapy, occupational therapy, aquatic therapy, social groups, handwriting groups, and play groups.
+Friday Night Fun groups are available for young teens and older.
+These feature recreational opportunities for members and non-members.
 For more information, call (217) 359-9622.

-Prairie Wind Speech Therapy (1803 Woodfield Dr., Suite C, Savoy): Offering speech language and occupational therapy services; free consultation before beginning therapy services.
+Prairie Wind Speech Therapy (1803 Woodfield Dr., Suite C, Savoy): Offering speech language services; free consultation before beginning therapy services.
 For more information, call (217) 355-5905 or email.

 Special Olympics (902 N. Country Fair Dr. #7, Champaign) provides specialized recreation and fitness activities for individuals with disabilities in Kankakee, Iroquois, Ford, Piatt, Champaign, and Vermilion counties.
 Call (217) 355-1750.